stepzen-dev/transferred-netlify-plugin-stepzen/README.md

-# Netlify Build Plugin: Deploy a StepZen GraphQL Endpoint on a Netlify Build
+# Netlify Build Plugin: Deploy a StepZen GraphQL Endpoint using a Netlify Build

 Deploy a [StepZen](http://stepzen.com) GraphQL API with any Netlify build.